Katherine Knight: Early life and family

 Barbara's great-grandmother was an Indigenous Australian from the Moree area who had married an Irishman.
-Barbara was proud of this fact and identified as Aboriginal.
-This was kept a family secret as there was considerable racism in the area at the time, and Barbara's descent was a source of tension for the children.
-Apart from her twin sister, the only person whom Katherine was close to was her uncle, Oscar Knight, a champion horseman.
-She was devastated when he committed suicide in 1969 and continues to maintain that his ghost visits her.
+Barbara took pride in this heritage and identified as Aboriginal.
+However, this was kept a family secret due to the racism prevalent in the area at the time, and Barbara's descent became a source of tension for the children.
+Apart from her twin sister, the only person with whom Knight felt a close bond was her uncle, Oscar Knight, a champion horseman.
+She was devastated when Oscar died by suicide in 1969 and continues to claim that his ghost visits her.
 The family moved back to Aberdeen the same year.

-When she attended Muswellbrook high school, Katherine became a loner and is remembered by classmates as a bully who stood over smaller children.
-She assaulted at least one boy at school with a weapon and was once injured by a teacher, who was subsequently found to have acted in self-defense.
+When she attended Muswellbrook high school, Knight became a loner and is remembered by classmates as a bully who stood over smaller pupils.
+She assaulted at least one boy at school with a weapon and was once injured by a teacher, who was subsequently found to have acted in self-defence.
 By contrast, when not in a rage, Knight was a model student and often earned awards for her good behaviour.

-Upon leaving school at 15, without having learned to read or write, she gained employment as a cutter in a clothing factory.
-Twelve months later, she left to start what she referred to as her "dream job": cutting up offal at the local abattoir.
-There, she was quickly promoted to boning and was given her own set of butchers' knives.
-At home, the knives were hung over her bed so, as Knight said, that they "would always be handy if I needed them", a habit she continued—until her incarceration—everywhere she lived.
+Knight left school at the age of 15, having not learned to read or write.
+She initially worked as a cutter in a clothing factory before moving on to what she described as her "dream job" at a local abattoir, where she began cutting up offal.
+She quickly advanced to boning and received her own set of butchers' knives.
+Knight kept these knives hung over her bed at home, stating that they would always be handy if needed, a practice she maintained until her incarceration.
+Residents of Aberdeen later recalled Knight for her tendency to physically threaten anyone who angered her.